 - Page size : 432 mm x 280 mm (portrait)

 - Contents :

-- Elgar's three part-song arrangements of 'Daughter of Ancient Kings' and one of 'Peace, Gentle Peace';
+- the Coronation Ode,including Elgar's 1911 addition of 'The Queen', together with his three arrangements of ‘Daughter of Ancient Kings’ and one of ‘Peace, Gentle Peace’ for other vocal forces;

 - A scholarly foreword recording the history of Elgar's composition of the works;